kaxp/Digital/README.md

    - `flutter run` for Simulator
    - `flutter run --release` for physical device

+Note: The application is build on Flutter version 3.7.6 in Stable channel.

 ### Other Informations
-1. The test coverage is not 100%, there are many classes for which tests are not yet written because of time constraints.
+1. The test coverage is not 100%, there are many classes for which tests are not yet written because of time constraint.
 Will be updating the repo with new tests :)
+2. Some Intended behaviours in the app
+   - On clearing the search input by pressing clear button, the existing state is preserved with/without results.
+   - Searching starts when query length is more than 2.

+### Videos

+1. <blockquote class="imgur-embed-pub" lang="en" data-id="a/ja43zbT"  ><a href="//imgur.com/a/ja43zbT">Digital iOS </a></blockquote><script async src="//s.imgur.com/min/embed.js" charset="utf-8"></script>
+2. <blockquote class="imgur-embed-pub" lang="en" data-id="a/QdiIkCo"  ><a href="//imgur.com/a/QdiIkCo">Digital Android</a></blockquote><script async src="//s.imgur.com/min/embed.js" charset="utf-8"></script>